lostfleetdev/tripmaster/docs/IMPLEMENTATION_SUMMARY.md

-# TRIPI MariaDB Integration - Implementation Summary
+# TripMaster MariaDB Integration - Implementation Summary

 ## 🎉 Implementation Complete!

-The MariaDB integration for the TRIPI application has been successfully implemented.
+The MariaDB integration for the TripMaster application has been successfully implemented.
 This comprehensive solution provides direct database connectivity while maintaining backward compatibility with IndexedDB.
+The project has been ported to modern JavaScript/JSX for streamlined development.

 ## 🏗️ Architecture Overview